metadream/frameshot/README.md

 ## Features

 - **View & Navigate** — Open images via file dialog, drag-and-drop, or file association.
 Arrow keys to switch, scroll to zoom.
 - **Crop** — Preset aspect ratios (1:1, 3:2, 4:3, 16:9, etc.).
 Drag to reposition, drag corners to resize.
-Enter to save.
+Click the save icon to save.
 - **Convert** — Convert to JPEG or PNG with a single click.
 - **Delete** — Delete to trash, auto-advance to next image.
 - **HEIC/RAW support** — Decodes HEIC, HEIF, TIFF, and RAW via Sharp + heic-convert for formats not natively supported by the browser.